 Inhabited planets, says Loeb, might exist around the black holes that lie at the cores of most galaxies.
 It’s even possible that life may form on some of these planets, given that organisms on Earth have adapted to extreme conditions, including boiling heat, freezing cold, and acidic, highly salty and even radioactive environments.”

 Our own galaxy, the Milky Way, harbors a black hole Sgr A* (Sgr stands for Sagittarius), with an innermost stable circular orbit that’s about the size of the orbit of Mercury.
-The downside to life near a black hole, writes Loeb, is the heat released by accreting supermassive black holes, posing an existential threat to civilizations residing near the centers of galaxies.
+The downside to life near a black hole, observes Loeb, is the heat released by accreting supermassive black holes, posing an existential threat to civilizations residing at the centers of galaxies.

 In a paper with John Forbes, of the Institute for Theory and Computation at the Harvard-Smithsonian Center for Astrophysics, Loeb showed that a significant fraction of all planets in the universe are vulnerable to their atmospheres being stripped or their oceans being boiled off as a result of having been close to an active galactic nucleus sometime during their lives.

 But what life on a planet orbiting a pulsar?
 Astronomers estimate that the Milky Way contains an estimated 1 billion neutron stars, of which about 200,000 are pulsars –neutron stars of only 10 to 30 kilometers in diameter with enormous magnetic fields, that accrete matter and regularly burst out large amounts of X-rays and other energetic particles.
 So far, 3000 pulsars have been studied and only 5 pulsar planets have been found.
 In 1992, the first exoplanets ever were discovered around pulsar PSR B1257+12.